sheerun/githubsocial/README.md

 - Employ [optimizations](http://redis.io/topics/memory-optimization) by  computations on sets of integers instead set of strings.
 - Redis is used in 32bit mode and with increased shared integer pool to improve memory usage.
 - The "popularity penalty factor" is used for discovering less popular repositories.
 The penalty factor can be provided by user.
+- For real-time recommendations, ignoring users that have more than 1000 stars.

-The similarity formula is as follows:
+The similarity formula reads as follows:

 ```
             |U(A)| ∩ |U(B)|